georgerobescu/ow_draft--1/readme.md

 Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you are collaborating on someone else’s project—which at this point might be considered solely initiated by this someone else, but since the many contributions by different other enthusiast people, not anymore his *own thing*; it depends.

-This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to, also thanks to the system implemented in the website where you upload your work, let people inspect your project and taking part in it, if they wish so.
+This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to, also thanks to the system implemented in the website where you upload your work, let other people inspect your project and taking part in it, if they wish so.

 The value of the `readme.md` file lies exactly in this: it welcomes others to a possibile conversation.
 The `readme.md` file is a subjective effort in making readable and understandable what you did or what you just started doing.

-*Language+++*
+How does this happen?
+Here some common actions you can do using git and consequently on github:

 # 3. Peer production